 On January 9, 2024, Law360 Pulse published an article on Nicole Townes joining Friedland Cianfrani.
+"California intellectual property boutique Friedland Cianfrani LLP is expanding its team, bringing in former corporate counsel for IP at Amazon as a partner."
 To see the article, visit here (subscription required).

-On January 7, 2024, the Daily Journal featured Nicole Townes on the front page of its print edition.
+On January 7, 2024, the Los Angeles Daily Journal featured Nicole Townes on the front page of its print edition.
+"I think the experience [of being in-house] is going to be invaluable as I transition back to outside counsel," she said.
+"I have a much better understanding as to how to effectively communicate with clients and really understanding what's important to them."
 To view the article, visit here (subscription required).

 Partner David Kim has been named to the Board of Directors of the Orange County Intellectual Property Law Association.
 The members of the firm are proud of their long association with the OCIPLA.
 Nicole Townes is a past president of the OCIPLA, and Joe Cianfrani and Michael Friedland have both been speakers at OCIPLA events.